 - Rub a wet wipe or cloth across his cheek.

-- Rub the bottom of his feet or cheek.
+- Tickle the bottom of his feet or cheek.

 - Put some milk on his lips.

 If these don’t work, then put baby gently back down.
-If you’re still up half an hour later then you can try again briefly.
+Then, if you’re still up half an hour later then you can try again briefly.
 If it still doesn’t work, go to bed.
-In a few weeks time it might start to work and that’ll be a sign baby is likely ready to sleep longer stretches.

 Does It Always Work?

-Then – when they were ready – I dropped the dreamfeed and they slept all night!
+Next – when they were ready – I dropped the dream feed and they slept all night!

 That said, sometimes they can be a bit tricky.
-If you wake your baby for a dreamfeed at 11:00 pm and baby wakes at 12:30 am for another feed, then baby might be resistant to that.
+When you wake your baby for a dream feed at 11:00 pm and baby wakes at 12:30 am for another feed, mom might be resistant to that.

 It might work out better for baby to simply go to bed at night, sleep a long stretch, and then wake up for that 12:30 am feed.
 This will mean baby sleeps a long restorative stretch.

 Often babies will start sleeping through the night but waking up at 4:30 or 5:00 am and not want to go back down.
-This is why the dreamfeed is so helpful.
-It means they will feed at 10:30 pm or so and then sleep until 6:30 or 7:00 am instead.
+This is why the dream feed is so helpful.
+They will feed at 10:30 pm or so and then sleep until 6:30 or 7:00 am instead.

 Unless you need baby up that early to leave the house, it’s a more pleasant proposition for baby to sleep later.

-I want to reiterate here that if you only have one feeding per night, it’s very helpful if it’s a dreamfeed.
+Let’s reiterate here that if you only have one feeding per night, it’s very helpful if it’s a dream feed.
 It should – theoretically – be the last feed you drop.

 Here’s the reasoning…